 Eve Babitz is an author, artists, and cultural figure in Los Angeles.
 As such, she nails observations about LA society right on the head.

-With a main character named after the jacaranda tree, vague fears of New York, and strong Mexican food preferences, this book is filled with perfectly LA sensibilities.
+With a main character named after the jacaranda tree, vague fears of New York, and strong Mexican food preferences, Sex and Rage is filled with perfectly LA sensibilities.
 The story follows a girl named Jacaranda as she becomes a published writer and all the people she encounters along the way.

 Originally published in 1979 and recently reissued, its commentary on Los Angeles beach culture and Hollywood social climbers is often as timely as ever.
-As an LA local, I highly recommend giving this book a read when you visit this endlessly eclectic town.
+As a local, I highly recommend giving this book a read when you visit this endlessly eclectic town.
+It’s the perfect LA travel book.

 “Likewise for Tita the joy of living was wrapped up in the delights of food.
 It wasn’t easy for a person whose knowledge of life was based on the kitchen to comprehend the outside world.” -Like Water for Chocolate